 The Companies previously addressed the complexity of this issue, in part, in the Joint Report that they filed with DENC on the Storage Retrofit Stakeholder Meetings in Docket No. E-100, Sub 158 on September 16, 2020 ("Stakeholder Report").
 In that Stakeholder Report, the Companies cited regulation and balance ancillary services for offsetting solar volatility as the only quantified ancillary services eligible for payment in North Carolina.
-Recent reply comments filed by NCSEA, NCCEBA and SACE in response to the Stakeholder Report do not dispute this.
 These two ancillary services were quantified for purposes of quantifying solar integration costs only after a contentious and lengthy proceeding in Docket No. E-100, Sub 158.
-Additionally, no representative of the solar developers proposed any additional ancillary services for discussion in the recent Storage Retrofit Stakeholder Meeting.
-In fact, to date, no QFs have demonstrated their ability to avoid imposing increased ancillary costs by operating as controlled solar generators.
-Therefore, the Companies contend that this complex issue requires additional technical, legal and regulatory review.
+To date, no QFs have demonstrated their ability to avoid imposing increased ancillary costs by operating as controlled solar generators.
+Therefore, the Companies continue to contend that this complex issue requires additional technical, legal and regulatory review.
 Primarily, with respect to the potential of QFs providing ancillary services, the Companies will continue to consider how to hold their customers harmless from costs incurred by the Companies from the addition of intermittent QFs and any potential provision of ancillary services from QFs.
-The Companies had preliminary discussions of this issue with the Public Staff in the context of the recent Storage Retrofit Stakeholder Meetings, and they intend to discuss this issue with the Public

-Staff in the January-March 2021 timeframe and to engage with other stakeholders on this issue in the June-August 2021 timeframe.
+The Companies had preliminary discussions of this issue with the Public Staff in the context of the recent Storage Retrofit Stakeholder Meetings, and they intend to discuss this issue with the Public Staff in the January-March 2021 timeframe and to engage with other stakeholders on this issue in the June-August 2021 timeframe.

-• The Results of an Independent Technical Review of the Astrapé Study SISC Methodology.
+• The Results of an Independent Technical Review of the Astrapé Study SISC Methodology